Nextome/nextome.github.io/docs/Nextome SDK/Getting Started/ios-getting-started.md

 ### Cocoapods

-Phoenix Sdk is distributed with [Cocoapods](https://guides.cocoapods.org/) using our Podspec repo.
+Nextome Localization is distributed with [Cocoapods](https://guides.cocoapods.org/) using our Podspec repo.
 Be sure to have CocoaPods installed, or follow [this guide](https://guides.cocoapods.org/using/getting-started.html) to install it.

 Then it is necessary to configure our Spec Repo.